GCT Featured Articles

 "Across the U.S. over 65 cities, more than five counties and one state, (Hawaii), have already adopted ambitious 100% clean energy goals">>

-Congressman Warren Davidson’s 0% environmental voting record can be found with the LCV link below, and a partial list of his distinctly anti-environmental votes in Congress are partially listed here, via the LCV.
+Congressman Warren Davidson’s 0% environmental voting record can be found with the League of Conservation Voters (LCV) link below, and a partial list of his distinctly anti-environmental votes in Congress are listed here, via the LCV.
 Most of these anti-environmental bills passed the House of Representatives, with a majority of Republican House members voting for (or against, as the case might be) the measures.
-For specific information on each item listed below, and his full environmental voting record, please see the link below:
+For specific information on each item listed below, and his full environmental voting record, please see the LCV link below:

-(Also, by using the LCV site, you can easily see that Representative Davidson's anti-environmental voting record is typical of the majority of Republican members of Congress.)
+Also, by using the LCV site, you can easily see that Representative Davidson's anti-environmental voting record is typical of the majority of Republican members of Congress (MOCs).

 - Anti-Environmental Tax Bill that Opens Drilling in the Arctic Refuge (Lands/Forests, Dirty Energy, Drilling)